 Here are the different types of bonds:

 - Government bonds are the safest because they are guaranteed.
 Since they're the safest, they offer the lowest return.
-U.S. Treasury notes and bonds are the most popular, with $10.4 trillion outstanding.
+U.S. Treasury notes and bonds are the most popular, with $16.6 trillion outstanding in 2019.
 Savings bonds are also guaranteed by the U.S. Treasury.
 They are designed for smaller investors.
 Municipal bonds, at $3.8 trillion outstanding, are sold by cities.

 - There are two hybrids of corporate bonds and stocks.
 Preferred stocks pay a regular dividend, even though they are a type of stock.
 Convertible bonds are bonds that can be converted to stocks.
 Stocks that pay regular dividends are often substituted for fixed-income bonds.
 Although they are not technically fixed income, portfolio managers often treat them as such.

 - Bond mutual funds are mutual funds that own a large number of bonds.
 That allows the individual investor to gain the benefits of owning bonds without the hassle of buying and selling them.
 Mutual funds grant greater diversification than most investors could obtain on their own.

-- Exchange Traded Funds track the performance of a bond index.
+- Exchange-traded funds (ETFs) track the performance of a bond index.
 They aren't actively managed like a mutual fund.
 Bond ETFs are popular because they have low costs.

 There are many financial derivatives that base their value on fixed-income products.
 They have the most potential return because you invest less of your money.
 But if they lose money, you could lose much more than your initial investment.
 Sophisticated investors, companies, and financial firms use them to hedge against losses.